DrayTek: History

 The company was founded in 1997.
 The earliest products included ISDN based solutions, the first being the ISDN Vigor128, a USB terminal adaptor for Windows and Mac OS.
 This was followed by the ISDN Vigor204 ISDN terminal adaptor/PBX and the Vigor2000, its first router.
 The head office is located in Hsinchu, Taiwan with regional offices and distributors worldwide.

-DrayTek's products cover a wide solution range such as firewall, VPN, VoIP, xDSL/broadband devices, and management software to meet the market trend, go above and beyond customers' expectations.
+DrayTek's products cover a range of solutions such as firewall, VPN, VoIP, xDSL/broadband devices, and management software to meet the market trend.

 DrayTek was one of the first manufacturers to bring VPN technology to low cost routers, increasing the viability of remote work.
 In 2004, DrayTek released the first of its VoIP (Voice-Over-IP) products.
 In 2006, new products for companies debuted, including larger scale firewalls and Unified Threat Management (UTM) firewalls products however the UTM Firewalls did not sell in sufficient volume and the UTM products ceased development and production.